- Juniors & High School Home

 RULE 3.
 The Ball and the Paddle

-The ball is a rubber ball with flocking, conforming to APTA specifications for diameter, weight, bounce and other standards as set forth in Appendix A. The paddle is 18 inches (maximum) in overall length.
-The paddle is perforated with up to 87 holes of 3/8 inch diameter (maximum).
+The ball is a rubber ball with flocking, conforming to APTA specifications for diameter, weight, bounce, and other standards as set forth in Appendix A. The paddle can measure up to 18 inches in overall length.
+The paddle is perforated with up to 87 holes of 3/8-inch diameter.
 The surface of the paddle may be textured.
 APTA paddle standards are set forth in Appendix B. All paddle and balls used in an APTA sanctioned tournament must have been approved by the APTA Rules Committee.
 Green and yellow balls are the only balls approved for APTA sanctioned tournaments.
 Pink and orange balls may be used in non-APTA sanctioned tournaments.
 A low bounce ball may not be used in PCQ, NRT or National Championship tournaments without permission from the APTA Board.

 RULE 4.
 Use of Paddle and Ball